What is the Flexitarian Diet?Jul 29, 2021

 Blatner suggests a breakfast of peanut butter and banana oatmeal, a black bean and guacamole taco salad for lunch, and lentil (or chicken or beef) meatballs served over zucchini noodles and marinara sauce for dinner.

 If hunger hits between meals, she recommends simple, whole foods, like an apple with almonds or plain yogurt with fresh or frozen berries.
+Or you could whip up a protein shake, like LADDER Plant-Based Protein Shake!

 The Bottom Line